marcianovc/martexcoin/doc/build-osx.md

  -mmacosx-version-min=10.7
  -arch x86_64
- -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.11.sdk
+ -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the MarteX-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the MARTEX-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running